arpanfriday/hello-world/README.md

-# hello-world
+# Hello sugarlabs/
-This is the first repository that i am making, and hence call it hello world...looking forward to know more. wow....now i am in the branch called "readme-edits".
-I am here to know more about github. i am still a beginner.
+Hello
+My name is ARPAN MAITY.
+This is my first task in Google Code-in 2018.
+I am looking forwar to learn more about github in futute. i feel github to be really useful.